-When we talk about privacy in advertising, the conversation tends to center around the technologies and applications we use to protect and enforce it.
+When we talk about privacy in advertising, the conversation usually turns to the technologies and applications we use to protect and enforce it.

 Where once the buzz was around FLoC, now we weigh the pros and cons of Google Topics versus segments.
-We get excited about a shiny new solution, and we sometimes forget to examine the fundamental assumptions that have been made along the way, and the potential implications they have for the future of our industry.
+We get excited about a new solution, and we sometimes forget to examine the fundamental assumptions that have been made along the way – and the implications they have for the future.

-I think it’s important for brands and other players in the ecosystem to take a step back and ask the questions that get to the heart of the matter.
-Here are a few that have been on my mind:
+It’s important for brands and other players in the ecosystem to take a step back and ask the questions that get to the heart of the matter…

 Is the playing field really level?

-Take the example of Google Topics I mentioned.
-It’s a nice evolution on FLoC, but here’s the thing: You’re still dealing in aggregates.
-So, what’s really changing?
-Well, in the past we relied on media traders.
-Now and in the future, it’s more and more about the algorithms making media placement decisions.
+Take the example of Google Topic.
+It’s a nice evolution on FLoC, you’re still dealing in aggregates, so what’s really changing?
+Well, in the past we relied on media traders – now it’s more about algorithms making media placement decisions.

 Does aggregate data really protect privacy?